fangchun007/SDC_Personal_Notes/README.md

 In self-driving car program, the measurement is from radar or lidar, which should be independent with the prior, or the result of prediction cycle.
 So to get a better result (posterior), one can always use Bayes rule and do production.

-**Note**.
-In general the product of two or more Gaussian distributions is not a Gaussian any more.
-We approximate the result with a Gaussian distribution here.